 Cons of Quorn

 Is Quorn healthy in comparison to Impossible Burger?
 Quorn has a couple of disadvantages, but mostly has advantages as described above.
-The few disadvantages include:
+A few disadvantages include:

 - Less iron than Impossible or Beyond Burger.